 About Me

 I am a Model Validator at the Federal Reserve Bank of Minneapolis, working on Stress Testing models.
 As a result of the Dodd-Frank Act of 2010, the largest banks undergo an annual "stress test" to determine whether or not they are holding enough capital to remain stable in case of a severe recession.
-My work helps to ensure the soundness of the statistical models used to simulate these recession scenarios.
+My work helps to ensure the soundness and suitability of the statistical models used to simulate these recession scenarios.